Folium Systems

 Customer-owned AI infrastructure

-Some AI systems should run where the customer controls the data, model route, and audit trail.
+Some customer AI workloads belong where the customer controls the data, model route, and audit trail.

 Folium can design customer-owned and self-hosted AI infrastructure patterns: private services, private databases, local or hybrid inference, customer-controlled audit trails, data-residency boundaries, portability, exit paths, backups, restore drills, monitoring, and support ownership.